 When you receive an SBIR, STTR, RO1, ARPA-E, BARDA or BAA grant or contract award, you must comply with Federal Acquisition Regulation (FAR) part 31.

 With more than 30 years of government contract and grant accounting experience, we know the common mistakes government awardees make, and how to prevent them.
-This 10-part blog series is designed to help you avoid trouble and protect your business.
+Our “Top 10 Accounting Mistakes Government Awardees Make” blog series is designed to help you avoid trouble and protect your business.

 MISTAKE #10: Spending too much time on accounting when you’re not an accountant—especially a government award accountant.